-Siobhán publishes traditional scholarly articles in peer-reviewed journals, academic blogs and articles for The Conversation.
+Siobhán publishes scholarly articles in peer-reviewed journals along with academic blogs,articles for The Conversation and in-depth critiques of narrative podcasts for RadioDoc Review.
 Her general academic research profile is here.
 Orcid ID Profile is here.

 She also produces Non-Traditional Research Outcomes (NTROs), as practice-based research: usually narrative podcasts and audio documentaries.
 See this short article for discussion of how she situates NTROs as academic research.